-Were you aware that around 80% of retirees receive an Age Pension?
-With compulsory superannuation only coming into effect in 1993, it’s likely that Australian seniors working during the 50’s, 60’s and 70’s have not accumulated enough super to fund what is considered a ‘comfortable retirement’.
+Around 80% of retirees receive an age pension.
+With compulsory superannuation only coming into effect in 1993, it’s likely that Australians working during the 50s, 60s and 70s have not accumulated enough super to fund what is considered a ‘comfortable retirement’.

-Heartland’s Reverse Mortgage can take the stress out of every day bills and provide a regular income stream supplement through our regular advance option.
+A Heartland Reverse Mortgage can help to take the stress out of every day by supplementing your income using our regular advance option.

 More than a quarter of our customers take out a Heartland Reverse Mortgage to help supplement their income to pay for their bills, living expenses and unexpected costs such as heating, car repairs or a trip to visit the grandkids.

 Interest is only charged on the balance outstanding, so the savings over time can be substantial when compared to drawing a large lump sum.
 No regular repayments are required, though can be made at any time, and the debt is repaid from the future sale of the property.